Let’s be honest here, 2017 was a little bit all over the place!

 From the catchy beats of “Shape of You” by Ed Sheeran to the soulful vibes of “Despacito” by Luis Fonsi and Daddy Yankee, these songs defined the year and had us dancing like nobody’s business!

-Check out these music highlights from 2017.
+Don’t miss out on these important music moments from 2017.

 Album of the Year